TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 15/Joshua 15.46.md

 ---

-from Ekron even unto the sea, all that were by the side of Ashdod, with their villages.
+from Ekron even to the sea, all that were by the side of Ashdod, with their villages.